e18e/e18e/docs/guide/cli/index.md

 ### Default Migrations

-The CLI comes with pre-configured migrations for common performance optimizations here is the list of the current [replacements](https://github.com/es-tooling/module-replacements/tree/main/manifests).
+The CLI comes with pre-configured migrations for common performance optimizations.
+You can find the list of the current replacements in the [module-replacements](https://github.com/es-tooling/module-replacements/tree/main/manifests) repository.

 > [!IMPORTANT]
 > The replacement list is still being developed and expanded.
 The current list represents the initial set of well-tested migrations.
 More replacements will be added as they are validated and tested across the ecosystem.